FusionAuth/fusionauth-site/site/_posts/2021-07-22-announcing-fusionauth-1-29.md

 The last release included identity linking, where you could link one or more external accounts, managed by other identity providers, to one FusionAuth user account.
 This release extends identity linking functionality to:

 * Allow you to retrieve a FusionAuth user by an Identity Provider Id and the unique Id maintained at that Identity Provider.
-This API allows you to a user who registered in FusionAuth using the Facebook Identity Provider to modify or delete them.
+This API allows you to find a user who registered in FusionAuth using the Facebook Identity Provider to modify or delete them.
 Provide the [Facebook Identity Provider Id](/docs/v1/tech/apis/identity-providers/facebook/) and the user's Facebook user Id, and you can find the FusionAuth user to modify to your heart's content.
 * Allow the IdP Login API to be passed a request parameter indicating a link should not be established.
 This is useful if you wish to determine if an identity link exists first before starting a workflow such as a device grant with a linking token.

 ## Freemarker debugging improvements